What is the Pink Tax?

 For consumers, there are several strategies to avoid paying more for similar products.
 For example, taking the time to compare prices between male and female products, looking for brands that practice fair pricing, and opting for bulk purchases or gender-neutral products are ways to circumvent the Pink Tax.

 By becoming aware of this issue and supporting fairer business practices, we can hope for a future where product prices are determined by quality and actual value, rather than gender.
-The fight against the Pink Tax is not only an issue of economic fairness but also a step toward a more just and equal society.

 Iris + Arlo uses inclusive language to express values of respect, equity, and openness, while contributing to a fairer and more representative society.
 We also aim to develop our brand image with a neutral color palette so that everyone can identify with Iris + Arlo and combat the gender stereotypes prevalent in advertising marketing.